PromtEngineer/localGPT/docs/installation.md

 ```

 Please note that the versions and specific dependencies may vary based on your specific setup and the version of
 localGPT you are installing.
-Always refer to the official documentation for the most accurate and up-to
+Always refer to the official documentation for the most accurate and up-to-date
+information.